eldronzhou/SDPR/README.md

 SDPR -mcmc -ref_dir ref/ -ss summary_stat/sim_1.txt -N 503 -chr 22 -out result/SDPR_chr22.txt
 ```

-You may refer to the manual for examples of real data applications.

 # Help

-We provide guidance on how to use SDPR in the manual.
+We provide detailed guidance on how to use SDPR in the manual.
 If you encounter bugs, request new features, or have any questions related to installing and running SDPR, please report to the [issue](https://github.com/eldronzhou/SDPR/issues) page.

 # License